 E-Commerce Sites

-E-commerce platforms selling age-restricted products, including vaping devices, adult content, or weapons, need robust age verification measures.
+E-commerce platforms selling age-restricted products, including vaping devices, adult content, or weapons, need robust age verification processes.
 These may include requiring users to upload a valid ID, enter credit card information, or complete third-party verification checks.
 Ensuring proper compliance not only protects businesses from legal risks but also fosters responsible online commerce practices.

 How Age Verification Works